4d/docs/website/translated_docs/pt/Concepts/parameters.md

 - Triggers - The $0 parameter (Longint), which is the result of a trigger, will be typed by the compiler if the parameter has not been explicitly declared.
 Entretanto, se quiser declará-lo, deve fazer isso no próprio trigger.

 - Form objects that accept the `On Drag Over` form event - The $0 parameter (Longint), which is the result of the `On Drag Over` form event, is typed by the compiler if the parameter has not been explicitly declared.
 Entretanto, se quiser fazer a declaração, deve fazer isso no método objeto. **Nota:** o compilador não inicializa o parâmetro $0.
 Portanto, logo que utilizar o evento formulário `On Drag Over`, deve inicializar $0.
-For example:
+Por exemplo:

 ```4d
  C_LONGINT($0)